oracle-livelabs/oci/terraform-infrastructure/network/network.md

 ![picture8](images/pub01sl.png)

-**3. Defining a Security List for the Private subnet hosting the Bastion instance**

 The last set of ingress and egress rules being defined are attached to the public subnet housing the Bastion instance.
 This was achieved by utilizing the sl_data variable and specifying the oci-pub-sl-02 data block as its value.

-Copy the variable strings below and paste it into the set of empty curly brackets within the ingress\_rules list of the oci-pub-sl-02 data block.
+12. Copy the variable strings below and paste it into the set of empty curly brackets within the ingress\_rules list of the oci-pub-sl-02 data block.

 ```
 <copy>